Labelbox/labelbox-python/README.md

 task.wait_till_done()
 ```

 You should be set!
-Running the snippet above should create a dataset called `Test Dataset` with a single datarow with the text contents being `My First Data Row`.
+Running the snippet above should create a dataset called `Test Dataset` with its content being `My First Data Row`.
 You can log into [Labelbox](http://labelbox.com/) to verify this.
 If you have any issues please file a Github Issue or contact [Labelbox Support](https://docs.labelbox.com/docs/contacting-customer-support) directly.
 For more advanced examples and information on the SDK, see [Documentation](#documentation) below.

 ## Contribution Guidelines
 We encourage anyone to contribute to this repository to help improve it.
 Please refer to [Contributing Guide](CONTRIBUTING.md) for detailed information on how to contribute.
 This guide also includes instructions for how to build and run the SDK locally.